 Allow us to explain.

-EFM is a term which refers to the holistic view of a company or organization.
-It’s usually used to refer exclusively to surveys as a feedback tool, and has a much wider scope than CFM.
-As the names suggest, EFM is focused on the business; its employees, its organizational structure, its products.
+EFM is a term that refers to the holistic view of a company or organization.
+It’s usually used to refer exclusively to surveys as a feedback tool and has a much wider scope than CFM.
+As the names suggest, EFM is focused on the business; its employees, its organizational structure, and its products.
 Whereas CFM is focused exclusively on the customer experience.